 What’s the difference between a Swiss movement and a Japanese movement?

-Swiss and Japanese movements mainly differ in that Swiss movements emphasize craftsmanship aesthetics, while Japanese movements are focused on precision and accuracy.
+Swiss and Japanese movements differ mainly in that Swiss movements emphasize craftsmanship and aesthetics, while Japanese movements focus on precision and accuracy.
 Both types are used to power a variety of timepieces and are adopted by many watchmakers worldwide.

 In terms of accuracy and precision, the mechanism is comparable to Swiss models.
 Additionally, Japanese automatic movements are typically more affordable without sacrificing functionality or performance.